mattyschell/geodatabase-replication-toiler/doc/replicate-to-gdb.md

-# Replica Setup In The Style That We Know and Love
+# Replica Setup For a Case With ESRI

-This is a demonstration of successful replication from a parent Enterprise Geodatabase to a child file geodatabase using:
+This is a demonstration of the issue replicating from a parent Enterprise Geodatabase to a child file geodatabase using:

 * ArcGIS Desktop 10.7.1
     * ArcGIS Desktop 10.7.1 Support for Oracle 19c Patch